ebryerwork/icds_docs/docs/handling-data/file-storage.md

 This commonly occurs with directories such a

  - `.local` - used by Python to store user installed packages
- - `.conda` - used by Anaconda to store package caches and user-level environments
  - `.comsol` - used by Comsol

 These [dot files](https://missing.csail.mit.edu/2019/dotfiles/) are hidden by default.
 You can view them via the command line using the `ls -la` command.

 To correct the out of space error, it is recommended to move the offending directory to work and create symlink pointing to the new location.
-For example, moving the `.conda` directory is done with the following commands:
+For example, moving the `.comsol` directory is done with the following commands:

 ```
-mv ~/.conda $WORK/.conda
+mv ~/.comsol $WORK/.comsol
-ln -s $WORK/.conda ~/.conda
+ln -s $WORK/.comsol ~/.comsol
 ```

 This can be repeated for any directory in home that is causing the out of space error.